 Challenge # 3 -Serving Various Market Segments for Increased ARPU

 One of the most pressing needs that we hear about from our telco customers is being able to serve all market segments.
-Differentiation between various market segments, from standard residential to high-end residential subscribers and business customers, enables providers to offer premium services to those interested, increasing ARPU.
-Different market segments require different types of hardware and support availability.
+Differentiation between various market segments, from standard residential to business, enables providers to offer premium services to those interested, increasing ARPU.
+Different market segments require different types of HW and support availability.
 A carrier-grade Smart Home management solution needs to enable the ability to support and manage various market segments on one unified device management platform.

 Challenge #4 - Faster Time-to-Market